tuukkapori/formbuilder-frontend/README.md

 For a faster user experience, I would use NextJS or similar framework to generate a static page of the form once it's ready and serve it through CDN.

+### 4. Improve types
+The TypeScript types are still a little in progress.

 ## What to test the project?